jlegault/qlab/analysis/mri-analysis/blast/blast_documentation/README.md

 ### Main goals of analyses
 Make subject-specific ROI masks of language-processing related regions to be used as structural masks in sMRI analyses

-⋅⋅*For more information about this project, please see the blast_localizer_documentation.md document
+* For more information about this project, please see the blast_localizer_documentation.md document

 ### Progress report